Sinorice Moss

-Sinorice Travonce Moss (born December 28, 1983) is a former American football wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
-He was drafted by the New York Giants in the second round of the 2006 NFL Draft.
+Sinorice Travonce Moss (born December 28, 1983) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He was selected by the New York Giants in the second round of the 2006 NFL draft.
 He also played in the CFL for the Saskatchewan Roughriders.
 Moss played college football at the University of Miami.

 Moss's older brother, Santana, is a former wide receiver who played in the NFL for 14 seasons as a member of the New York Jets and Washington Redskins.
-His younger cousin, Zack Moss, is currently a running back for the Indianapolis Colts.
+His younger cousin, Zack Moss, is currently a free agent running back, most recently playing for the Cincinnati Bengals.

 College career

 Moss played college football for the University of Miami Hurricanes, where he was a standout wide receiver.
 Before being drafted in the 2nd round of the 2006 NFL Draft by the New York Giants, Moss was rewarded MVP of the 2006 Senior Bowl.

 Moss was also a track star at the University of Miami, where he recorded personal bests of 6.42 seconds in the 55 meters and 10.50 seconds in the 100 meters.